null-machine/limbus-company-roll-analyzer/index.md

 \+ Minus coins provide an unprecedently strong baseline clash power, since destroyed coins are unable to lower skill clash power
 \+ Unrolled damage coins are treated as tails rolls, giving skills a powerful first hit, which also opens up new ways to play around stagger thresholds
-\+ Corrosion tempo tech allows him to act during stagger or manifest ego without paying resource costs
+\+ Corrosion tempo tech allows him to act during stagger or manifest EGO without paying resource costs
 \+ Strangely powerful defensive skill that does not interfere with sin generation and offers a means of controlling sanity when anticipating high drops
 \+ Control over sanity scales with the number of actions he receives, increasing his consistency when being the first action recipient, or in low-sinner compositions
-\+ Different corroded ego skills may generate with different targets, making indiscriminate targeting more lenient
+\+ Different corroded EGO skills may generate with different targets, making indiscriminate targeting more lenient

 \- Will effectively never maintain the consistency of plus coin units; kit maximization is impractical
 \- Works relatively poorly in a full team due to the higher chance of hitting allies and worse sanity control
-\- Skipping ego in favour of panic invokes a heavy opportunity cost, and giving up on sanity management massively reduces his consistency
+\- Skipping EGO in favour of panic invokes a heavy opportunity cost, and giving up on sanity management massively reduces his consistency
 \- Benefits more from being max level than usual
 \- Strangely low defense (but offset with a high health pool)